 - Talk to your child frequently

 Talk to your baby about everyday things, read to them, sing to them, narrate a story, or sing a nursery rhyme.
-These activities can increase your child’s perception of different stimuli, improve their ability to grasp new words, and improve vocabulary.
+These activities can increase your child’s perception of different sensory stimuli, improve their ability to grasp new words, and improve vocabulary.

 - Teach sensory discrimination